 How ironic it is that God used the same practice usually meant for idolatry to show his glory to the world, so that through the generations people would stop and remember what God did there.
 Otherwise, God forbade standing stones.
 He commanded, “You shall not set up for yourself a sacred pillar, which the LORD your God hates.”
 (Deuteronomy 16:22)

 Why?
 The difference was the motivation – whether the stones were set up to point people toward God, or to worship idols.

 The Bronze Serpent

 These biblical examples can give us wisdom about the holidays of Christmas and Easter.
 These holidays began as Christians decided to worship the true God on days when pagan gods used to be worshiped.
-Some of the traditions (like the Christmas tree and the Easter egg) once had pagan meanings that are now lost as they have become Christian celebrations.
+Some traditions, like the Christmas tree and the Easter egg, once had pagan meanings that are now lost.
+Over time they’ve become holiday traditions, although they have no significance in worship.
 Should we avoid these observances?

 There are some people who have rejected Christmas and Easter entirely because of their origins.
 But the biblical examples of the standing stone and bronze serpent show that the critical thing is not what the origin of a practice are, but whether we are worshiping the one true God.